Established Inglewood · Fourth Fridays

 He is the author of three books of poetry — Leaves of Spilled Spirit from an Untamed Poet (2002), Blues Red Soul Falsetto (2012), and The Distance of Observation (World Stage Press, 2021) — and has released two CDs of poems set to music, River & Moan and Unsettled Water.
 His work has aired on KJLH and KPFK, been performed at USC, UCLA, the Black Arts Festival, and the Leimert Park Village Book Fair, and was featured on the L.A.
 Public Library's Poems on Air by City Poet Laureate Lynne Thompson.

-That Conney is hosting our first reading is a rare honor and a long friendship made visible.
-We could not have asked for a more fitting voice to open our room.
+That Conney holds the mic in this room each month is a rare honor and a long friendship made visible.
+We could not have asked for a more fitting voice to open the night.

 "Every day is an opportunity to live, breathe, create — to love." — Conney D. Williams